 Uncertainty introduced by frequency-based routes can sometimes lead to results that do not match initial expectations.
 You may want to consider developing exact timetables to eliminate uncertainty, or using the phasing feature to reduce it through the use of timed transfers.

 Consider travelers with the following hypothetical journey:

 - Walk 10 minutes from their origins to a stop served by a single route

 - Board the first vehicle of the route that arrives at the stop, and ride it for 30 minutes

 These travelers have at least 40 minutes of travel time, plus a waiting time that varies depending on when they begin their journey with respect to the route’s timetable.

 Say these travelers want to begin their journeys sometime between 7:00 and 8:40 AM (a departure window of 100 minutes), and that they will only consider their destination reachable if their door-to-door travel time is less than 45 minutes.
 If the route departs the stop once per hour, at 7:00 and 8:00, there will only be five minutes of the departure window for which the destination is reachable.
-Travelers can start their journeys between 7:45 and 7:50, arriving at the station between 7:55 and 8:00 to board the 8:00 departure.
-The destination will only be considered reachable at time percentiles up to 5% (5 of the 100 possible departure minutes in the departure window).
-That level of reliability may be acceptable for travelers who are willing to structure their travel around schedules for services with low frequency.
+Travelers can start their journeys between 7:45 and 7:50, arriving at the stop between 7:55 and 8:00 to board the 8:00 departure.
+The destination will only be considered reachable at time percentiles up to the 5th (5 of the 100 possible departure minutes in the departure window).
+That level of reliability may be acceptable for travelers who are willing to coordinate their travel with schedules for services with low frequency.